david-pettifor-nd/timelapse/README.md

 ```

 #### Multithreading Option
-Multithreading is used when extracting temperature values from images.
+Multithreading is used when extracting temperature values from images and when drawing graphs on individual image frames.
 By default, the script will create a number of processes that matches the number of cores of your system (recommended).
 But you _can_ adjust this with:

 ```python